This is the second of three courses in the Cybersecurity Certificate Program.

 Cybersecurity Defense builds on the defensive skills and experience students gained in Immediate Immersion.
-The eleven-week course is designed to impart a strong foundation of defensive information security skills, preparing students for entry-level careers as security operations center analysts and digital forensics analysts.
+The twelve-week course is designed to impart a strong foundation of defensive information security skills, preparing students for entry-level careers as security operations center analysts and digital forensics analysts.
 Students work through eight online real-life tasks in a private cloud environment with help, advice and feedback from a knowledgeable mentor and extensive online learning resources.
 The tasks are embedded in the realistic, but fictional, context of work as an entry-level employee of a government cyber operations agency.

 This course includes the following tasks: